beheshty/SetSharp/README.md

     </ItemGroup>
     ```

 3.  **Build Your Project:** That's it!
 When you build your project, SetSharp will automatically generate the C# classes based on your JSON structure.
-You'll find them ready to use in your code, under the SetSharp namespace.
+You'll find them ready to use in your code, under the SetSharp.Configuration namespace.

     Now you can access your settings with full type safety:
     ```csharp